LLnCSoftware/mserve/examples/04routing/04routing.md

    - **dictionary "hidle"**    - maps each handle to its idle timestamp (when last query finished).
    - **timestamp "nextCheck"** - schedules a call to "check" at the specified time (+infinity 0Wp to surpress)
    - **function "addMs"**      - adds milliseconds to a timestamp.

+TODO: 1: **used** by whom to do what?
+2: Are these vars about this one specific plugin or vars that all plugins will need to use?
+No idea.
+(Perhaps I'm reading too fast?)

 ### Understanding match.q